OfficeDev/microsoft-teams-apps-askaway/wiki/Deployment-Guide.md

    - Name this package askaway.zip.
    - Make sure that the 3 files are the top level of the ZIP package, with no nested folders.

-### Step 4: Run the apps in Microsoft Teams
+### Step 7: Run the apps in Microsoft Teams

-1. If your tenant has sideloading apps enabled, you can install your app by following the instructions here
+1. If your tenant has sideloading apps enabled, you can install your app by following the instructions [here](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#load-your-package-into-teams).
-1. You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
-See here
+2. You can also upload it to your tenant's app catalog, so that it can be available for everyone in your tenant to install.
+See [here](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-apps).
-1. Install the end-user app (the askaway-enduser.zip package) to your users.

 ### Troubleshooting